Tag or Chip Your Pet

 - Microchips are a great pet identifier.
 Be sure that the microchip is registered and up-to-date.

-- Found Animals is a free registry that accepts any and all types of microchips for a large variety of species.
+- My 24 Pet is a free registry that accepts any and all types of microchips for a large variety of species.

 - The tag that usually accompanies a vaccine can be used by shelters, rescues, and veterinarians to find owner information.